wangd12rpi/FinLoRA/docs/source/tasks/certification_tasks.rst

      - 961
      - Accuracy, F1
      - Not publicly available due to copyright
+     - Not publicly available due to copyright
    * - CPA REG
      - Accountant Exam
      - 124
      - 101
      - 147
      - Accuracy, F1
+     - Not publicly available due to copyright
      - Not publicly available due to copyright